Roadside assistance: United States

 In the United States, many states and their departments of transportation have organized government-run highway assistance patrols, or highway safety patrols, to keep the traffic moving and assist with highway emergencies as needed.
 While not law enforcement personnel, these persons provide free service to motorists in distress, and secure lanes of traffic, provide emergency medical assistance, request tow trucks for vehicles in inconvenient or dangerous locations, remove debris from the roadway after a crash, and resolve minor disabled vehicle problems, such as flat tires, jumpstarts, or pushing a disabled vehicle out of travel lanes.
 Many of these patrols work directly with the state police and highway operations departments of their state, and respond to assistance when a citizen calls 911 for minor roadside assistance.

 Malaysia

 In Malaysia, roadside assistance is a basic cover if car owners buy car insurance.
 Roadside assistance usually consists of more services.
-Some insurance companies offer their own or even exclusive roadside assistance services, which means if one's car doesn't have a roadside assistance cover yet, they can purchase it as a supplement.
+Some insurance companies offer their own or even exclusive roadside assistance services, which means if one's car does not have a roadside assistance cover yet, they can purchase it as a supplement.